smogon/pokemon-showdown/CONTRIBUTING.md

 In general, we welcome pull requests that fix bugs.

-For large projects, please discuss with us at http://psim.us/development first.
+For feature additions and large projects, please discuss with us at http://psim.us/development first.
 We'd hate to have to reject a pull request that you spent a long time working on...

+If you're looking for inspiration for something to do, the Ideas issue is a good place to look: https://github.com/Zarel/Pokemon-Showdown/issues/2444

 License
 ------------------------------------------------------------------------

+Your submitted code should be MIT licensed.
+The GitHub ToS (and the fact that your fork also contains our LICENSE file) ensures this, so we won't ask when you submit a pull request, but keep this in mind.

-Your submitted code should be MIT licensed (for simplicity, it should be MIT licensed even if you're submitting client code).
-The first time you make a client pull request, we'll ask you to explicitly state that you agree to MIT license it, just to be safe.
+For simplicity (mostly to make relicensing easier), client code should be also be MIT licensed.
+The first time you make a client pull request, we'll ask you to explicitly state that you agree to MIT license it.

-On the server, we won't do this, because GitHub's ToS makes you use the included license when you submit a pull request.

 Commit standards